RarelyCharlie/rarelycharlie.github.io/_draft/smileymenu.md

 You cannot use the smiley menu on an Apple iOS device.

-You cannot enhance the editor if you use the 7 Cups App on any kind of device.
+You cannot use the smiley menu if you use the 7 Cups App on any kind of device.

 ### What you need
 To use the smiley menu, you need to install two things in this order: